mtumilowicz/groovy-eratosthenes-sieve/README.md

     (1..10).step(5) == [1, 6]
     ```

-and the algorithm is a combination of features mentioned above:
+and the algorithm is a simple combination of features mentioned above:
 ```
 static def get(limit) {
     def sieve = 2..limit